 Do weigh yourself before and after the diet.
 Also take measurements.
 Nothing motivates a person like progress.
 Don’t forget to try on your skinny jeans before and after either.

 Do keep up your vitamin C levels.
 Good old vitamin C is a fat burner.
 People with low concentrations of Vitamin C burn less fat than people with normal levels of the vitamin.
 Just one dose of this powerful antioxidant helps the body transform fat from food into energy instead of storing it in the body.
 Vitamin C creates the compound carnitine, a metabolic super charger.
 The minimum daily dose of Vitamin C is 75mg for women and 90mg for men.
 It’s safe to add a Vitamin C supplement of up to 400mg to your diet.

 Don’t snack on the 3 day Military Diet.
 If you look at the Military Diet plan, there are no snacks included between meals.
 Adding extra calories to the diet plan is going to sabotage your weight loss.
 If you follow the diet plan and its caloric limits, you will lose weight.
 If you cheat on the Military Diet, you will not lose weight.

 Don’t shop when you are hungry.
 Buy the ingredients before starting the diet to avoid aisles and aisles of temptation in the grocery store.
 Don’t derail yourself before you get started.

-If you want to see maximum results for the Military Diet, don’t go crazy on your four days off.
-Eat like you regularly would, or better, but don’t overcompensate for the 3 days of dieting by bingeing on everything in sight.
+Don’t go crazy on your four days off if you want to see maximum results on the Military Diet.
+Eat like you normally would, or better, but don’t overcompensate for the 3 days of dieting by bingeing on everything in sight.
 On the four days off, we recommend a diet of about 1300 – 1500 calories per day, made of up lean protein, veggies and easy on the carbs.
 That’s the very least you can do to make the Military diet work for you.